Silentely/AdBlock-Acceleration/README.md

 - manifest: see `manifest.json` for a machine-readable index with file sizes, hashes and timestamps.

-- gzip copies: each file also has a `.gz` companion (e.g. `EasyPrivacy.txt.gz`).
-Most tools can ingest gzip directly or after a quick `gunzip -c file.txt.gz > file.txt`.

 | 🥑 Rule Name | original address | 🚀 accelerated address① | 🚀 accelerated address② | 🚀 accelerated address③ | 🚀 accelerated address④ |
 | :----: | :----: | :----: | :----: | :----: | :----: |